 Organisations increasingly outsource parts their IT infrastructure and service.
 This generates more business opportunities and productivity, yet it also brings new risks that cannot be easily mitigated, as explained in our third-party risk study.
 It increases the digital attack surface of your own organisation without having the direct insights and control.

 So where do you start?
-First of all, do you have a complete overview of all third parties connected to your organisation?
+First of all, do you have a complete overview of all parties connected to your organisation?
 This isn’t much different from your overall asset inventory.
 There are always some that slip past the watchful IT eye.
 Maintaining such a list manually is therefore no lasting solution if you don’t know where to look.
 And after that, how can you detect and mitigate the vulnerabilities in your suppliers?

 Which suppliers are critical to your business operations?
 And which have become less applicable?
 Once you have a continuous overview, you can make data-backed decisions to manage your supply chain more effectively.
 Still, that is only the first step to minimising your attack surface and preventing risks.

-Ultimately, your data-protection goal for tackling supply chain risk is to be able to start a conversation with third parties based on identified risks in the shared footprint.
+Ultimately, your data-protection goal for tackling supply chain risk is to be able to start a conversation with suppliers based on identified risks in the shared footprint.
 This will help both organisations increase their security maturity.
 You could do this by means of the traditional audits.
 That allows you to investigate whether your suppliers adhere to the security compliance standards you agreed upon when signing the contracts.

 However, enforcing this right to audit is usually a long and cumbersome process, resulting in a snapshot picture of a dynamic environment.
 And doing this for your entire supply chain is too time-consuming.